 |Azithromycin (AZT)||Stocked by SM, widely available.||$5||Antibiotic.
-Unclear r why it might help with COVID-19.||A small French study showed immense benefit when combined with 600mg daily HCQ.
-Awaiting confirmation.||Could potentially lead to heart arrhythmias when used with HCQ.
+Unclear why it might help with COVID-19.||?? - One isolated group in France continues to report immense benefit from use of the combination of azithromycin and hydroxychloroquine, but their results have not been replicated.
+As of 4/21/20, the NIH is recommending against use of this combination.||Could potentially lead to heart arrhythmias when used with HCQ.
 May require EKGs and electrolyte testing for safety.|

 |Chloroquine||Widespread outside of the US.
-Less clear inside the US.||n/a (don't stock)||Zinc ionophore||Early results are encouraging.||Antimalarial; may be slightly toxic|
+Less clear inside the US.||N/A (don't stock)||Zinc ionophore||Early results are encouraging.||Antimalarial; may be slightly toxic|

 |Oseltamivir (Tamiflu)||Stocked by SM, widely available.||$26 / pack of 10||Neuraminidase inhibitor.||Doesn't appear to be helpful.||Antiviral commonly used for influenza|

-|Lopinavir / Ritonavir (Kaletra)||Widespread but not stocked by SM.||n/a (don't stock)||Antiviral protease inhibitor combination.||Probably not helpful; two studies failed to show benefit.||Works on HIV protease; I 'see no evidence that it might work on Coronavirus and a study shows it doesn't seem to help.|
+|Lopinavir / Ritonavir (Kaletra)||Widespread but not stocked by SM.||N/A (don't stock)||Antiviral protease inhibitor combination.||Probably not helpful; two studies failed to show benefit.||Works on HIV protease; I see no evidence that it might work on Coronavirus, and a study shows it doesn't seem to help.|

-|Remdesivir||Investigational drug - limited availability.||n/a (don't stock)||Antiviral||Under study; probably helpful.||Investigational drug / compassionate use only by Gilead Health Sciences.|
+|Remdesivir||Investigational drug - limited availability.||N/A (don't stock)||Antiviral||Under study; probably helpful.||Investigational drug / compassionate use only by Gilead Health Sciences.|

-|Amantadine||Stocked by SM, widely available.||$22 / 100||Antiviral, often used for influenza.||Appears to reduce cytokine storm in people with pneumonia.|
+|Amantadine||Stocked by SM, widely available.||$22 / 100||Antiviral, often used for influenza.||Appears to reduce cytokine storms in people with pneumonia.|

-|Thiazide diuretics (chlorthalidone, HCTZ)||*** may wish to avoid use for now ***||n/a (suggesting avoidance for now)||Causes increased urinary loss of zinc.
+|Thiazide diuretics (chlorthalidone, HCTZ)||*** May wish to avoid use for now ***||N/A (suggesting avoidance for now)||Causes increased urinary loss of zinc.
 This may hinder ability of body to fight virus.||No reason to think would be useful; may cause harm.||Haven't seen any papers on this yet.|

-|Angiotensin Receptor Blockers (ARBs) & ACE Inhibitors||Stocked by SM, widely available.||varies||Blood pressure medicine - might stabilize ACE2 receptors in a way that prevents viral binding and entry into cells.||Controversial / unclear - No antiviral activity, but may slow disease progression.||See YouTube video / Coronavirus Pandemic Update #37|
+|Angiotensin Receptor Blockers (ARBs) & ACE Inhibitors||Stocked by SM, widely available.||Varies||Blood pressure medicine - might stabilize ACE2 receptors in a way that prevents viral binding and entry into cells.||Controversial / unclear - No antiviral activity, but may slow disease progression.||See YouTube video: Coronavirus Update 37|

 If you are sick, please notify Dr. Stone right away.
 (If you are having more urgent symptoms that include shortness of breath, please don’t rely on an email being seen and answered in a timely manner; it might be best to call the office at 984-999-1010.)
-As always, please feel free to reach out to us with any concerns or questions you may have.
+As always, feel free to reach out to us with any concerns or questions you may have.

 Fevers: There is emerging evidence to suggest that one should generally NOT use fever-reducing medications such as acetaminophen, aspirin, ibuprofen, or naproxen in someone suspected of having COVID-19.
 Why not?
 Fever is an extremely important natural response of the body to infection.
 Elevated temperatures (within reason) not only help to activate important parts of our immune systems to do a better job of fighting off viruses, they also help to dampen cytokine production once macrophages have been activated and thus help prevent out-of-control “cytokine storms”.

-CDC page for current Coronavirus information: https://www.cdc.gov/coronavirus/2019-nCoV/index.html
+CDC page for current Coronavirus information.